LaunchCodeEducation/lchs/src/chapters/css/structure.rst

 What if we only want a few of the paragraphs on the page to be pink?
 Also, what if we want some other elements on the page to have pink text as well?

-In these cases, we can define a CSS *class*, like so:
+For these cases, we can define a CSS *class*, like so:

 .. sourcecode:: css
    :linenos: